opf/openproject/help/release-notes/10-2-2/README.md

 # OpenProject 10.2.2

 We released [OpenProject 10.2.2](https://community.openproject.com/versions/1405).
-The release contains several bug fixes and we recommend updating to the newest version.
+The release contains several bug fixes and fixes server security issues.
+We thus urge everybody to upgrade to the newest version as soon as possible.

 <!--more-->
 #### Bug fixes and changes